RetroWWU/paPAML/README.md

 ## Linux (Ubuntu 22.04)

 In pricipal the installation is the same on Linux.
-A docker image description will be filled later.
+A conda image description will be filled later, but on the other hand: why do you need such a lot of overhead?

 First install as root following packages